jgrugru/grewtix/COLLABORATION.md

 ![Youtrack Queue](https://www.jetbrains.com/youtrack/img/screenshots/70/Issue_list@2x.png)

+I created my own design mock-up that I think would work best.
+You can view the mock-up (here)[https://www.figma.com/file/HC2X9khLUbBmUl4FErxAeN/Grewtix?node-id=0%3A1]

  * I have still have plenty of features missing.
 For example, if trying to design a search bar, feel free to design the search bar.
 That feature will be added later, but the html can be added now.
  * While designing, if you come up with other features that should be added: new icons, buttons, etc, please add them to your branch's collobaration.md below.